 PRELIMINARY DRAFT REVISion OF REPORT ITU-R RS.2489-0

-Technical and operational characteristics of ground-based passive sensors operating in the 51-58 GHz frequency range
+Technical and operational characteristics of ground-based passive sensors operating in the 22-32 GHz and 51-58 GHz frequency ranges

-(2021)
+(2021-202X)

+Summary of revision

+This revision provides updates of ground based passive sensor systems using radio spectrum which are used for observations of the temperature and the water vapor profile of the atmosphere.

+Keyword

+Ground-based passive radiometers, meteorology, climatology

 1 Introduction

-This Report provides technical and operational characteristics of ground-based passive radiometers in the range 51-58 GHz, used for observations of the temperature of the atmosphere.
-The use of these radiometers supports meteorological applications and study of the temperature of the atmosphere, including the context of the climate change.
+This Report provides technical and operational characteristics of ground-based passive microwave radiometers in the 22-32 GHz and 51-58 GHz ranges, used for observations of the temperature of the atmosphere.
+The use of these radiometers supports meteorological applications and research by providing measurements of the profile of temperature in the lowest several kilometers of the atmosphere, integrated water vapor, and integrated cloud liquid water.
 Ground-based radiometers could be used for local atmosphere observations or in the framework of worldwide observational networks.

 Microwave radiometers are very sensitive receivers designed to measure thermal electromagnetic radiation emitted by atmospheric gases.
 They are usually equipped with multiple receiving channels in order to derive the characteristic emission spectrum of the atmosphere.

+It has to be noted that in some cases these ground based sensors are operating opportunistically and outside frequency bands allocated to passive operations and without any protection.

 2 Meteorology/climatology usages

-Microwave radiometers are utilized in a variety of environmental and engineering applications, including weather forecasting and nowcasting, climate monitoring, radio astronomy and radio propagation studies.
+Microwave radiometers are utilized in a variety of environmental and engineering applications, including weather forecasting and nowcasting, climate monitoring, radio propagation studies and radio astronomy.

 Worldwide vertical profiles of atmospheric temperature are provided by several types of satellites (polar-orbiting satellites equipped with microwave sounding instruments) but meteorologists making detailed local forecasts or scientists investigating the planetary boundary layer have requirements for atmospheric sounding with better vertical resolution than can be provided by the satellite radiometers.
 This higher resolution information can be provided by using an upward-looking passive remote sensor, with a radiometer mounted at the Earth’s surface.
+Also, the coincident measurements of integrated water vapor and cloud liquid water are critical observations to a range of research and operational applications.

 Passive microwave radiometry is a tool of fundamental importance for the Earth observation and radiometers are designed to receive and measure natural emissions produced by the Earth’s surface and its atmosphere.
 Ground-based radiometers are well suited to measure temperature profiles in the lower part of the atmosphere: the troposphere.

-Microwave sensors can provide an almost all-weather capability due to higher transmission through clouds at microwave than at visible or infrared wavelengths.
-This all-weather capability has considerable interest for the Earth observation because more than 60% of the Earth’s surface is usually covered with clouds.
-In addition to this all-weather capability, passive microwave measurements can also be taken at any time of day as they are not reliant on daylight.
+Microwave sensors can provide an almost all-weather capability due to higher transmission through clouds at microwave than at visible or infrared wavelengths; only at moderate to high rain rates are the observations from ground-based microwave radiometers negatively impacted.
+This near all-weather capability has considerable interest for the Earth observation because more than 60% of the Earth’s surface is usually covered with clouds.
+In addition to this capability, passive microwave measurements can also be taken at any time of day as they are not reliant on daylight.
 Passive microwave sensing is an important tool widely used for meteorological, climatological, and environmental monitoring and survey (operational and scientific applications), for which reliable repetitive global coverage is essential.

-Commercial ground radiometers are now available for meteorological operational applications.
+Commercial ground radiometers from multiple vendors are now available for meteorological operational applications.

 2.1 Frequency aspects